 Malmsbury Botanic Gardens

 The viaduct provides a stunning backdrop for picnics and peaceful walks in the beautiful Malmsbury Botanic Gardens, which reflects the beauty of the changing seasons.
 You’ll also be welcomed by resident geese that live in the gardens.
-They are quiet tame and love to waddle around the lake and sleep under the willow trees.
+They are quite tame and love to waddle around the lake and sleep under the willow trees.

 Opposite the Malmsbury Botanic Gardens is ‘The Common’; a nature reserve with an emphasis on native flora and fauna.
 Platypus are known to live in the river and it’s the perfect spot for bird watching.